ORTHODOX CHURCH OF UKRAINE TIMELINE

 A number of figures contributed to the rapid evolution of Ukrainian Orthodoxy in the twentieth and twenty-first centuries.
 The dream of an autocephalous church (truly independent from an external overseer and self-governing) began to take shape in 1918 (Denysenko 2018:20-23).
 A cohort of Ukrainian clergy and laity successfully obtained the blessing of Patriarch Tikhon, who had been enthroned as patriarch of the Russian Orthodox Church in 1917, to convene an All-Ukrainian council that would decide on the statute and course of the church in Ukraine.
 This council took place in four sessions in 1918 in the midst of the turbulent and violent battle for control of Ukraine (Denysenko 2018:20-23).
 Proponents of autocephaly and Ukrainization constituted a majority in the beginning of the council.
 By summer of 1918, the presidium had removed many members of the pro-Ukrainian group from the constituency.
 The council elected Metropolitan Antony (Khrapovitsky), a conservative monarchist, as the leader of the church in May 1918.
 The council adopted autonomy instead of autocephaly, and retained Church Slavonic as the language of liturgy.
 These decisions alienated and embittered the pro-Ukrainian elements.

-The All-Ukrainian council met in four separate sessions, interrupted by outbreaks of war and the transfer of leadership from one government to another.
+The All-Ukrainian council was, interrupted by outbreaks of war and the transfer of leadership from one government to another.
 Witnesses testified to an autocephalist majority at the council, along with a strong movement for Ukrainization of the Church, especially through introducing Ukrainian to the liturgy.
 A handful of events resulted in a bitter separation of the autocephalists from the presiding bishops of the council.
 These include the unilateral removal of pro-autocephaly delegates and their replacement with representatives loyal to the bishops, and the ultimate defeat of proposals for Ukrainization and autocephaly.

 Despite the heat of their conflict with the UAOC, the patriarchal Church in Ukraine declared autocephaly, and adopted Ukrainization and sobornopravnist’ during a conciliar gathering in 1922 (Bociurkiw 1979-1980:100).
 The patriarchal council also called for dialogue with the UAOC, but these measures were never implemented and lacked the support of Patriarch Tikhon.
 The failure of the patriarchal Church to implement the conciliar declarations inspired four bishops of the Church to convoke their own council in Lubny in 1925 that declared autocephaly and adopted Ukrainization (Bociurkiw 1979-1980:104).
 The severity of the Soviet regime’s persecution of the Church prevented the realization of all of these aspirations for Ukrainian autocephaly.